WICG/origin-agent-cluster/README.md

 * `memory-measurement`: indicates that one reason the origin is opting in to isolation is in the hopes of enabling accurate memory measurement via the [proposed `performance.measureMemory()` API extensions](https://github.com/ulan/javascript-agent-memory/blob/master/explainer.md#future-api-extensions).
 This API is proposed to omit any resources if the browser cannot guarantee that they are same-origin (or cross-origin, but opted in via `Cross-Origin-Resource-Policy`).
 Thus, by indicating that the origin plans to use this API, the browser can take steps to make it easier to bucket resources by origin, and thus this hint makes it more likely that `performance.measureMemory()` will give useful results.

 If none of these hints are present, i.e. the header just contains the boolean `?1` indicator, then it is assumed that the origin wants isolation solely for increased encapsulation.
-That is, the developer wants the direct effects of preventing `document.domain` usage and `SharedArrayBuffer` memory sharing.
+That is, the developer wants the direct effects of preventing `document.domain` usage and `WebAssembly.Module` sharing.

 ## Implementation strategies